Melissus of Samos: Unlimited

 Melissus contends that The One is unlimited.
 Fragments 7 and 8 apparently indicate that Melissus is speaking in terms of spatial infinity, although regarding fragment 3, which first argues this point, Simplicius explicitly denies this: “But by ‘magnitude’ he does not mean what is extended in space.”
-Simplicius undoubtedly had more of Melissus’ treatise at his disposal, as well as other commentaries and notes which have not survived to the present day.
+Simplicius undoubtedly had more of Melissus’s treatise at his disposal, as well as other commentaries and notes which have not survived to the present day.

-In any case, Melissus’ argument for this claim is unclear, and it is possible that it has not been preserved for us.
+In any case, Melissus’s argument for this claim is unclear, and it is possible that it has not been preserved for us.
 Alternatively, he may intend for this argument to follow from the arguments of fragments 1 and 2, either directly or indirectly.
 In the former case, unless the argument is based on a now lost theory on the relationship between time and space, it is, as McKirahan says, “grossly fallacious”.
 In the latter case, granting the “beginning” and “end” of fragment 2 spatial as well as temporal qualities leaves Melissus open to the charge of equivocation.

 In fragment 6 Melissus connects an eternal existence and the quality of being unlimited.
-Melissus may have argued for this quality due to certain issues arising in Parmenides’ thesis (8.42-9).
+Melissus may have argued for this quality due to certain issues arising in Parmenides’s thesis (8.42-9).
 The argument is as follows: